 The Corporation's Board of Directors (the "Board") is currently comprised of five directors: Messrs.
 Keith C. Hill, John Craig, Gary Guidry, Bryan Benitz and J. Cameron Bailey.
 The majority of Africa Oil's current directors and its director nominees are independent for the purposes of Board membership.
-Mr. Keith Hill is not considered independent in his role as President and Chief Executive Officer and Chairman of the Corporation.
+Mr. Keith Hill is not considered independent in his role as President & Chief Executive Officer, and Chairman of the Corporation.

-The Board has also appointed Mr. John Craig as Lead Director.
-The Lead Director presides over meetings of the directors.
+Mr. John Craig is the Lead Director and presides over meetings of the directors.
 The role of the Lead Director is to:

-- act as an effective leader of the Board, to ensure that the Board's agenda will enable it to successfully carry out its duties; - provide leadership for the Board's independent directors; - act as a liaison between the Board and management to ensure that relationships between the Board and management are conducted in a professional and constructive manner; - working with the President and CEO to ensure that the conduct of Board meetings provides adequate time for serious discussion of relevant issues; and - to assist the Corporation to build a culture of healthy corporate governance.
+- act as an effective leader of the Board, to ensure that the Board's agenda will enable it to successfully carry out its duties; - provide leadership for the Board's independent directors; - act as a liaison between the Board and management to ensure that relationships between the Board and management are conducted in a professional and constructive manner;

+- working with the President and CEO to ensure that the conduct of Board meetings provides adequate time for serious discussion of relevant issues; and - to assist the Corporation to build a culture of healthy corporate governance.